-2.1 Merging Bracketed Images
+2.1 Merging Bracketed Photos

-Photomatix Pro merges bracketed images that are in 8 bit or 16 bits/channel mode, as well as Camera RAW files.
+Photomatix Pro merges bracketed images that are in 8-bit or 16-bit/channel mode, as well as Camera Raw files.

-Supported file types include JPEG, TIFF, PSD, DNG, and RAW files from many camera models.
-Photomatix Pro is updated frequently to add support for RAW files of new camera models.
+Supported file types include JPEG, TIFF, PSD, DNG, and Raw files from many camera models.
+Photomatix Pro is updated frequently to add support for Raw files of new camera models.
+You can check whether a new update of Photomatix Pro is available by choosing "Check for updates..." from the Help menu (Windows) or Photomatix Pro menu (Mac).